 - Preserving a major portion of any budget surplus for Social Security Social Security tax being applicable to all earnings by removal of the income cap;

 - Social Security being a mandatory, universal system to assure benefits in the future;

-- Continued strengthening and protecting of the Social Security program;
+- Strengthening and protecting of the Social Security program;

 - Continuation of efforts made to correct an inequity in Social Security benefits for recipients born during “notch” years, which results in reduced entitlements for basically the same level of contributions;